sydra08/notes/ruby/hashes.md

   - set equal to associated value with => ("hash rocket")
   - you can use it to store pairs of item/count
 - each key/value pair describes a unique attribute or unit of information.
+- value = can be a single value or a collection of objects
 - LITERAL: my_hash = {}
 - to access data: my_hash[key]
    - "bracket method"